2020 Road Grand Prix Rules

 The USATF/CT Road Grand Prix is conducted in accordance with the three USATF codes of authority (Bylaws, Operating Regulations and Competition Rules) and with additional local provisions.
 This page includes the local provisions and portions but not all of the USATF codes.
-These codes may be found in their entirety at www.usatf.org -About.
+These codes may be found in their entirety on the Governance page of Usatf.org.

-1. Memberships are on a calendar year basis, and expire on December 31.
+- Memberships are on a calendar year basis, and expire on December 31.
 However, if you join between November 1 and December 31 of the current year, the membership will be valid for the following year as well.
 You must renew before the scheduled start of the race.
-The best way to renew or join is www.usatf.org -Products/Services.
+Renew or join at the Membership page of Usatf.org.
 You can pay the $30 by VISA, MasterCard or Discover.
 Join using exactly the same first and last names you will use when registering for races.

-2. If you wish to change clubs, you must contact USATF/CT Membership (email@example.com 203 392-6811) and compete in an “unattached” status for 90 days.
+- If you wish to change clubs, you must contact USATF/CT Membership (firstname.lastname@example.org 203 392-6811) and compete in an “unattached” status for 90 days.
 Changes will not be made if another person requests the change for you.
-Review your membership card or go to usatf.org to verify your club status.
-If it is not correct and you wish to compete in a race in less than a week, write firstname.lastname@example.org email@example.com.
+Review your membership card or go to the Login page of Usatf.org to verify your club status.
+If it is not correct and you wish to compete in a race in less than a week, write email@example.com and firstname.lastname@example.org.

 - Divisions are separate Male and Female: Open 16+; Masters 40+; Grandmasters 50+ and Seniors 60+.
 Age is as of race day.